 To calculate the value of Player 1’s chips, multiply half the prize pool ($1500) by Player 1’s portion of the total chips in play (4300/15000), a total of $430.
 Adding the returned buy-in awarded to each player who cashes results in Player 1’s total prize amount of $730 ($430+$300).
 As a formula, an individual’s payout would be expresses as:

 The Fifty50 tournament lobby displays the approximate amount per 100 chips to be paid out when the tournament ends.
 The value displayed in the Fifty50 tournament lobby is rounded down to the nearest cent, but payouts are calculated so that the entire prize pool is paid out.
 Note that the final payouts may experience small rounding differences in order to ensure that the total payouts equal the prize pool.

 Due to their unique payout structure, Fifty50 tournaments are not eligible for any Tournament Leader Board points.
 You can find Fifty50 tournaments under ‘Sit & Go’ > ‘1-Table’ in the PokerStars lobby.

 Please note: Fifty50 tournaments are not eligible for any Tournament Leader Board points.
-They are also not eligible for the Battle of the Planets promotion.

 ‘Steps’ are a special ‘tiered’ type of Sit & Go tournament.
 By playing in Steps tournaments, you can turn a small investment into a large prize by working your way up from the lowest step to the highest step.
 Entry to the Steps system starts from just $7.50, €2.20 or 500 Frequent Player Points (FPP), and you work your way up the ladder to win prizes worth thousands!